 Avoid parts of routes which may bottleneck in places where other main roads or highways intersect, such as those with a major on-ramp or off-ramp to a freeway or cornering with a major route.
 In a disaster, people may be clogged trying to get on or off in these locations.

-Roads with fewer or no traffic signal lights are those which are less traveled in general.
+If a road has traffic lights, it’s a road frequently traveled.
+Roads with fewer or no traffic lights are those less traveled in general.

 There are often lesser known ‘shortcuts’ through the countryside, older roads which once were main routes and have mostly become forgotten.